Packsize: Business model

-Packsize’s Right-sized Packaging on Demand business model includes using its On Demand Packaging system.
-Packsize coined the term On Demand Packaging to identify and distinguish its unique system from typical box systems.
-The On Demand Packaging system eliminates the need for large inventories of pre-ordered cardboard boxes and minimizes the amount of packaging filler needed, if any.
-Packsize’s On Demand Packaging system includes a box making machine, software and corrugated material.
-Product dimensions are entered into the box making machine.
+Packsize's Right-sized Packaging on Demand business model includes using its proprietary On Demand Packaging system.
+Packsize coined the term "On Demand Packaging" to identify and distinguish its unique system from typical box systems.
+This system eliminates the need for large inventories of pre-ordered cardboard boxes and minimizes the amount of packaging filler needed.
+Packsize’s On Demand Packaging system includes a box-making machine, software and corrugated material.
+Product dimensions are entered into the box-making machine.
 The machine cuts, creases and scores the corrugated material to the exact specifications to create a customized box specifically optimized for the product.
 As a result, less packaging material and void fill are required to safely package items.
 The On Demand Packaging system also reduces the space required for packaging material inventory and shipping costs.